Artooditu/TMT_CHOW_CB19-GATE-CONTROL-SYSTEM/README.md

-# UNDER WORK - NOT READY YET
-# First and formost, shoutout to RPJacobs
+# First and foremost, shoutout to RPJacobs
 Who did the majority from which uppon I made modifications to make the codes more lean and readable, and focusing only on the solution to create a local control of the CB19 board and rip out TMT-Chow from the equasion.
 Original source https://github.com/RPJacobs

 # CB19-GATE-CONTROL-SYSTEM